FrancoCalan/roach_tools/README.md

 ### Script Files

-The repository also provides out of the box script files to easily perform common ROACH tasks.
+The repository also provides script files to easily perform common ROACH tasks out of thebox.
 For a list of all implemented scripts go here(add link). for example of the scripts usage look at the [Calan wiki](https://sites.google.com/site/calandigital/home/tutorials/roach_tools-and-calanfpga).

 ## TODO
 * Add scripts descriptions